stattlab/atomistic-scale-simulations/statmech-thermo/structural-correlations.md

 ```
 ````

 It is not easy to calculate the free energy directly.
 We will discuss special methods to calculate it later.
 Scalar quantities themselves are not usually very enlightening on the state of the system (e.g. liquid or solid).
-It is better to look at what is known as "order parameters"; this is one of the main advantages of computer simulation over experiment.
+It is better to look at what is known as order parameters"; this is one of the main advantages of computer simulation over experiment.
 We will discuss correlation function in real and k-space next time.

 ## Static Correlations and Order Parameters